Skip to main content

 #

 Meshtastic supports encrypted direct messages between devices.
 The default channel is unencrypted and visible to all nodes — think of it like a public bulletin board.
-Private channels with encryption keys can be configured for group or one-to-one communication.
+Private channels with encryption keys can be configured for group or one-to-one communication, as well as end to end encryption in direct messages

 What does it cost?